stefanjwojcik/mm2020/README.md

  tourney_df  = CSVFiles.load("data/MDataFiles_Stage1/MNCAATourneyCompactResults.csv") |> DataFrame
 ```

 Finally, due to some compatibility issues with MixedModels.jl, load team effects, which had to be generated and saved in a separate environment.
-I'll describe how these were created a bit later.
+I'll describe how these were created a bit later, but you can recreate them yourself with the code [teameffects.jl](https://github.com/stefanjwojcik/mm2020/blob/master/src/teameffects.jl).

  ```julia
  ranefs = CSVFiles.load("data/raneffects.csv") |> DataFrame